raeTen/celestia-g2-stereoscopic/README.md

    Those modes will be a little more "special multi view" internally, so that the user don't need to take care of this.

-b2) parallel-eyed-view mode (not implemented yet - wait, Shift+F7 does this job at the moment)
+2a parallel-eyed-view mode (not implemented yet - wait, Shift+F7 does this job at the moment)
     I believe some stereo-video-players need it this way...

-c) support for shutter-glasses
+3. support for shutter-glasses

     At least vblank-synced should work, but experimental, I don't own a quadbuffer, but sli consumer, so I cannot test.